IBM/itz-support-public/IBM-On-premise/IBM-On-premise-Runbooks/configure-second-disk.md

 $ sudo bash -c "echo '/dev/vdb1 /data xfs defaults 0 0' >> /etc/fstab"
 ```

-:warning: the >> append is critical - if a single > is used you will overwrite all other information in /etc/fstab
+:warning: The >> append is critical - if a single > is used you will overwrite all other information in /etc/fstab

 The /dev/vdb1 /data xfs defaults 0 0 tells the system to mount the xfs filesystem we created in /dev/vdb1 on /data with the defaults options (read/write).